DorsaRoh/multi-style-transfer/README.md

 python neural_style.py --style_images images/style_image1.jpg images/style-images/style_image2.jpg --content_image images/content_image.jpg
 ```
 <i>replace <b>style_images1.jpg</b> and <b>style_images2.jpg</b> with the names of your style images.
 Feel free to add more images as well</i>

+## How it Works

+### Concept

+The goal of neural style transfer is to minimize how different the content and style are between images.
+This involves taking the content of one image and blending it with the artistic style of others.

+### Prerequisite Knowledge

+#### Tensors
+Tensors are multi-dimensional arrays, essential for storing data in neural networks.
+They allow the network to process and learn from the data efficiently.
+- **Analogy**: Imagine one block equals one number.
+A row of these blocks is a vector.
+Stacking many rows of blocks on top of each other forms a matrix.
+Stacking many matrices results in a tensor.

+#### GPUs vs. CPUs for Machine Learning
+- **CPUs**: Good for tasks that require sequential computing and multi-threading.
+- **GPUs**: Better suited for tasks that require parallel computing, like performing large scale matrix multiplications essential in neural networks.

 # How it works: